hexil-org/hexer/docs/hexil_action_notation.md

 ### Standard Order

-The standard ordering of resource codes is the alphabetical ordering.
-A mnemonic for this ordering is 'BeeGLOW' (think of a bee glowing).
+The standard order of resource codes is the alphabetical order.
+A mnemonic for this order is 'BeeGLOW' (think of a bee glowing).

 ## Formula